digital-asset/daml/docs/source/ops/common-metrics.rst

 daml_executor_threads_active
 ============================
-- **Description**: Estimate of the number of threads that executing tasks.
+- **Description**: Estimate of the number of threads that are executing tasks.
 - **Type**: Gauge

 daml_executor_threads_running